The Summer Bridge Program

 Participants in the Summer Bridge Program also will become part of the Intensive Advising Program and the Meiklejohn Fellowship Program, and will benefit from the Class and Action Resource Center.
 The Summer Bridge Program covers all costs related to participation.

-The Summer Bridge Program offers three tracks:
+The Summer Bridge Program offers two tracks:

 In each track, participants will take four courses and will develop close relationships with faculty, staff, and other FLI students.